AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch2.md

 your cancer expresses PD-L1, you might have treatment that combines chemotherapy and a checkpoint inhibitor therapy.
-This is designed to activate your immune system to better ¿ght oႇ the cancer cells.
+This is designed to activate your immune system to better fight off the cancer cells.

 Tumor mutational burden